Light therapy

 2. Sleep/wake rhythm disorder

-If the patient is in phase advance: he falls asleep very early (5 p.m. for example) and also wakes up very early (for example 3 a.m.).
-A light therapy session around 5 p.m. will stimulate the secretion of serotonin, block melatonin and therefore delay his sleep phase.
+If the patient is ahead of phase: he falls asleep very early (5 p.m. for example) and also wakes up very early (for example 3 a.m.).
+A light therapy session around 5 p.m. will stimulate the secretion of serotonin, block melatonin and therefore delay your sleep phase.Conversely, if the patient is in a late phase: he falls asleep late and wakes up late.
+A morning light therapy session will delay his sleep phase and he will fall asleep earlier in the evening.

-For patients suffering from "Bad sleep": a morning session of light therapy will improve their sleep while avoiding the side effects of sleeping pills (morning drowsiness, reduced memory and decapitation of phases III and IV of sleep (recovery phases), decreased libido, risks of addiction and dependence).
+For patients suffering from “Poor sleep”: a morning light therapy session will improve their sleep while avoiding the side effects of sleeping pills (morning drowsiness, reduced memory and decapitation of phases III and IV of sleep (recovery phases), decreased libido, risks of addiction and dependence).

-But be careful, the choice of the lamp is essential for obtaining convincing results.
-Dayvia products have CE medical approval, they are regularly tested and approved by independent authorities.
-Compliance with these strict regulations guarantees the user an effective and safe product.
+But be careful, the choice of lamp is essential for obtaining convincing results.
+Dayvia products have CE medical approval.
+Compliance with these strict regulations ensures that the user receives an effective and safe product.
+And what's more, they are made in France

-3. Disorders caused by shift work
+3. Disorders caused by working shifts

 (Night work)